jupyterhub/jupyterhub/docs/source/getting-started/security-basics.rst

 Default if token is not set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you don't set the Proxy authentication token, the Hub will generate a random
+If you do not set the Proxy authentication token, the Hub will generate a random
 key itself.
 This means that any time you restart the Hub, you **must also
 restart the Proxy**.
 If the proxy is a subprocess of the Hub, this should happen
 automatically (this is the default configuration).